top of page

 Food Insecurity and Psychological Well-Being Initiative

+This initiative examines food insecurity as both a public health and psychological condition.
+Hunger functions as a chronic stressor affecting emotional stability, cognitive functioning, and overall well-being.
 The Center investigates how institutional barriers, including access limitations and service inconsistency shape psychological outcomes related to food insecurity.
 Findings are translated into research briefs, reports, and educational materials to inform policy and intervention strategies.

-Correctional and Institutional Impact Research
+Correctional Impact Research & Initiative

 Findings support prevention-focused, psychologically informed approaches to institutional reform and reentry support.